 False-colored visible satellite imagery is also a useful tool to visualize Saharan dust as it is transported across the Atlantic Ocean, as the dust particulates within the atmosphere look tan to brown.

 Lastly, the Cooperative Institute for Meteorological Satellite Studies’ (CIMSS) Saharan Air Layer Analysis is another product that can be used to determine and track Saharan Air across the Atlantic Basin.
 More information on this product can be found here.

 Saharan Dust Effects

 Visibility.
-Dust in our atmosphere ultimately cause hazy skies.
-Depending on the concentration, these hazy skies can significantly reduce visibility at airports, on the roadways and on shipping lanes.
+Dust in our atmosphere ultimately causes hazy skies.
+Depending on the concentration, these hazy skies can significantly reduce visibility at airports, on the roadways, and on shipping lanes.

 Weather.
 Saharan dust has several implications with regards to the weather.

 - Sunlight & Temperatures.
 The dust can reflect or block sunlight, causing lower than usual temperatures on the surface.
 However, this effect is only observed when concentrations are very unhealthy to hazardous.

 - Formation of Clouds & Tropical Systems.
 It can also affect the formation of clouds as the layer of air in which Saharan dust is transported across the Atlantic is quite dry, suppressing cloud development.
 This dry air lay (Saharan Air Layer) also suppresses and hinders the development of tropical cyclones.
 While this may sound like a benefit, tropical cyclones are necessary transfers of heat from oceans to the atmosphere.
 Without tropical cyclones, ocean temperatures will increase, bleaching corals and impacting predominant ocean currents which as a number of knock-on effects.
 Additionally, tropical cyclones can attribute a significant amount of rainfall for areas in which freshwater access is limited.